openlawlibrary/taf/specification/taf-spec.md

 }
 ```

-The system is designed to store only the current commit SHA for each target repository at any
+The system is designed to store only the current commit SHA for each target repository and its branches
-given time.
+at any given time.
 As the authentication repository itself is a Git repository, every commit in it
 represents a valid snapshot of the target repositories.
 When there's a change in the target
 commit SHA, the respective file in the authentication repository is updated along with the
 metadata files.
 These updates are then signed and committed.
 Further details on this process will